Wedding Day First Look

 Most couples choose to see each other before their ceremony.
 And they have a better day because of it.

-In the wedding industry, we refer to the practice of couples seeing each other before the ceremony as a "first look."
-As you'll come to know, I strongly recommend a first look over other possible alternatives.
+In the wedding industry, Houston wedding photographers refer to the practice of couples seeing each other before the ceremony as a "first look."
+As you'll come to know, I strongly recommend a first look over other alternatives.

 First Look Benefits